Charlton Horn Fair

 Local newspapers of the time (1842 - 1872) such as The Morning Post, The Morning Chronicle and Daily News wrote extensively on the antics performed at the Horn Fair, building upon its reckless reputation until its dismantling.

 The Greenwich Heritage Centre has a painting depicting the fair by W. Woodley.

+A tamer version of the fair was re-established in 1973 in the grounds of Charlton House.